Start with the right list, not the famous list

 Never assume a program is delivered in English.
 The authoritative source is the university's own admission brochure or CGS program catalogue for the specific intake year, usually published on the international students' office (or 'School of International Education') website.
 Look for the exact phrase 'medium of instruction: English' next to your program, and note any Chinese language requirement listed for graduation even in English-taught tracks.

 Many undergraduate programs are taught in Chinese and require HSK proficiency, while a large share of Master's and PhD programs are available in English.
-If a program you want is Chinese-taught, remember that CSC includes a free one-year Chinese language preparatory year, so it can still be viable if you are willing to invest the time.
+If your target program is Chinese-taught, check the route notice to confirm whether any preparatory language pathway is available and funded.

 Quick tips